 Table 5-1: Hawai'i State Plan Part 1.
-Overall Theme, Goals, Objectives, and Policies S s/v ∀ S = Supportive, N/S = Not Supportive, N/A = Not Applicable Z Z §22 Planning jectives and policies for socio-cultural advancementgovernment.
-The State's socio-cultural advancement with regard to government shall be directed towards the achieveme gobjectives: nt of t he P (1) Effic cient, effective, and responsive government services at all levels in the State. Χ (2) Fisc cal integrity, responsibility, and efficiency in the state government and county governments.
-9 Χ (b) To achiew ve the government objectives, it shall be the policy of this State to: 7 (1) Pro vide for necessary public goods and services not assumed by the private sector.
-X rsue an openness and responsiveness in government that permits the flow of public information, eraction, and response. Х (3) Min nimize the size of government to that necessary to be effective.
-X (4) Stin mulate the responsibility in citizens to productively participate in government for a better Hawai'i.
-X (5) Ass sure that government attitudes, actions, and services are sensitive to community needs and concerns.
-X (6) Pro vide for a balanced fiscal budget. Х (7) Imp prove the fiscal budgeting and management system of the State.
-X mote the consolidation of state and county governmental functions to increase the effective and efficient ivery of government programs and services and to eliminate duplicative services wherever feasible. Х §22 26-102 Ovough the p urpose.
-The purpose of this part is to establish overall priority guidelines to address areas of states overall direction.
-The State shall strive to improve the quality of life for Hawai'i's present and future pursuit of desirable courses of action in seven major areas of statewide concern which merit priority evelopment, population growth and land resource management, affordable housing, crime and crimes. popι y atte latior ention ) : - 26-103 Ec Priority g Hawaiʻi's ation, principles of sustainability, and climate change adaptation. conomic priority guidelines. guidelines to stimulate economic growth and encourage business expansion and development to provide nee is people and achieve a stable and diversified economy: ek a variety of means to increase the availability of investment capital for new and expanding enterprises. ded jo bs for Encourage investments which: • (i) Reflect long term commitments to the State; X 2 (ii) Rely on economic linkages within the local economy; X (iii) Diversify the economy; X (iv) Reinvest in the local economy; X (v) Are sensitive to community needs and priorities; and X (vi) Demonstrate a commitment to provide management opportunities to Hawai'i residents.
-X (B) Encourage investments in innovative activities that have a nexus to the State, such as: X (i) Present or former residents acting as entrepreneurs or principals; X (ii) Academic support from an institution of higher education in Hawai'i; Χ
+Overall Theme, Goals, Objectives, and Policies s S S = Supportive, N/S = Not Supportive, N/A = Not Applicable ZZ §226-27 Objectives and policies for socio-cultural advancementgovernment. (a) Planning the State's socio-cultural advancement with regard to government shall be directed towards the adfollowing objectives: chievement of t ne (1) Efficient, effective, and responsive government services at all levels in the State. Х (2) Fiscal integrity, responsibility, and efficiency in the state government and county governments.
+ZĆ X (b) To achieve the government objectives, it shall be the policy of this State to: (1) Provide for necessary public goods and services not assumed by the private sector.
+X (2) Pursue an openness and responsiveness in government that permits the flow of public information, interaction, and response.
+X (3) Minimize the size of government to that necessary to be effective. Х (4) Stimulate the responsibility in citizens to productively participate in government for a better Hawai'i. Х (5) Assure that government attitudes, actions, and services are sensitive to community needs and concern ıs.
+X (6) Provide for a balanced fiscal budget. Х (7) Improve the fiscal budgeting and management system of the State. Х (8) Promote the consolidation of state and county governmental functions to increase the effective and effective delivery of government programs and services and to eliminate duplicative services wherever feasible. ficient Х Discussion: The objectives and policies specified in HRS §226-27 are not directive Project. ectly applic able to §226-101 Purpose.
+The purpose of this part is to establish overall priority guidelines to address areas of statewide of concern. §226-102 Overall direction.
+The State shall strive to improve the quality of life for Hawai'i's present are through the pursuit of desirable courses of action in seven major areas of statewide concern which me economic development, population growth and land resource management, affordable housing, crime quality education, principles of sustainability, and climate change adaptation. rit priority atte ntion: §226-103 Economic priority guidelines. (a) Priority guidelines to stimulate economic growth and encourage business expansion and development to pre Hawai'i's people and achieve a stable and diversified economy: ovide needed jo bs for (1) Seek a variety of means to increase the availability of investment capital for new and expanding enterp(A) Encourage investments which: orises. (i) Reflect long term commitments to the State; Х (ii) Rely on economic linkages within the local economy; Х (iii) Diversify the economy; Х Х (iv) Reinvest in the local economy; (iv) Reinvest in the local economy; (v) Are sensitive to community needs and priorities; and Х X X (v) Are sensitive to community needs and priorities; and X (v) Are sensitive to community needs and priorities; and (vi) Demonstrate a commitment to provide management opportunities to Hawai'i residents.
+X X